 - Feel the employees were resisting change?

-- Have work stress you out at home and affect your family relationships?
+- Has work stressed you out at home and affected your family relationships?

 Value and Flexibility